kmcdermo/kalman1D/README.md

 which then takes a state from x_k+1 to x_k (backwards in time)!

 When actually implementing, we start smoothing on the second to last filtered state, which is labeled k.
 By definition, the initial C_k+1,smooth x_k+1,smooth are the filtered state and covariance at the last layer (as explained above).  x_k and C_k are then the filtered state and covariance on the layer we are smoothing (so you have to save this information from the forward propagation + update!).
 At the start of smoothing, then, x_k and C_k are the filtered values on the second-to-last layer.
-After smoothing the second-to-last layer, x_k,smooth and C_k,smooth become C_k+1,smooth and x_k+1,smooth for the third-to-last layer, and x_k and C_k are now the filtered state and covariance for the third-to-last layer.
+After smoothing the second-to-last layer, x_k,smooth and C_k,smooth become C_k+1,smooth and x_k+1,smooth for the next smoothing step for the third-to-last layer, and x_k and C_k are now the filtered state and covariance for the third-to-last layer.

 The smoothing proceeeds over all layers.
 We can actually perform a smoothing to the production point of the track.
 This means that after smoothing the innermost layer, the filtered state x_k is the initial guess we made about the production point.